mcw-anesthesiology/covid-testing-triage/README.md

 The `conditions` property is optional in both `question` and `result` objects.

 Questions are displayed to the user in order such that the first unanswered question with nonexistent or passing `conditions` is displayed next.
+Options can specify an `additionalProps` object, which will set the property and value pairs given in addition to the question's `prop`.

 If no questions remain, the first result is displayed using the same formula.
 You'll likely want to specify a fallback condition-less result at the end of the list unless you're certain you've exhausted all possible `prop`: `value` combinations.

+Result and questions support markdown in their `text` property.
+Results can alternatively specify their text via a `src` property, which is a local file path relative to the root project directory (where this README is located).

 What follows is the starting Next.js README.